Suicide attack: The Turner Diaries (1978)

-White Wolves (South Africa)

-The White Wolves, a loosely affiliated and semi mythical group of pro-apartheid terrorists in South Africa, expressed an overt willingness to die during attacks.

-The White Wolves were thought to be the perpetrators of the Strijdom Square massacre.

-Increased suicide attacks in the 1980s

-Cold War armed conflicts
+Preceding Cold War armed conflicts

 Sunni Muslims were possibly the last major branch of the Abrahamic religions to resort to overt suicide attacks.

 Islamic suicide bombing is a fairly recent phenomenon.
 It was absent from the 19791989 Afghan jihad against the Soviet Union, an asymmetrical war where the mujahideen fought Soviet warplanes, helicopters and tanks primarily with light weapons.
 According to author Sadakat Kadri, "the very idea that Muslims might blow themselves up for God was unheard of before 1983, and it was not until the early 1990s that anyone anywhere had tried to justify killing innocent Muslims who were not on a battlefield".
 After 1983, the process was limited among Muslims to Hezbollah and other Lebanese Shia factions for more than a decade.

 The early 1980s saw an increase in the use of terrorist tactics in the Middle East, by ideologically diverse groups.

 The book The Revolt, written by the former Irgun commander Menachem Begin before he became Prime Minister, influenced groups from a wide variety of ideologies, allegedly including Osama bin Laden's al-Qaeda organization.

 In Rise and Kill First Israeli journalist Ronen Bergman wrote that Hezbollah's 1983 campaign of coordinated terrorist attacks against United States, French, and Israeli military installations in Beirut drew inspiration from the Irgun's 1946 bombing campaign against the British created an atmosphere of fear which eventually forced the British to withdraw.

 Bergman further asserts that the influence of Israeli-sponsored terrorist operations on the emerging Islamists was also of operational nature: the Israeli proxy Front for the Liberation of Lebanon from Foreigners had carried out multiple deadly truck bombings in Lebanon long before the emergence of Hezbollah, a Mossad agent told Bergman: "I saw from a distance one of the cars blowing up and demolishing an entire street.
 We were teaching the Lebanese how effective a car bomb could be.
 Everything that we saw later with Hezbollah sprang from what they saw had happened after these operations".